6 Best Women’s Sleeping Bags for Backpacking in 2024

 Photo source: REI.com

-Most people will be happy with a 3-season bag, which will keep you comfortable most of the year.
+If you are buying your first backpacking sleeping bag, I recommend a 3-season bag which will keep you comfortable for most of the year.
 Remember you can always zip down the bag for a summer camping trip or add a sleeping bag liner to your bag for an occasional winter camping trip.
-Most 3-season backpacking bags will list a European Norm (EN) testing rating with two temperature ratings known as the “comfort rating” and the “lower-limit rating”.
-EU ratings are standardized rating systems that keep temperature ratings consistent across brands.
+Most 3-season backpacking bags will list two temperature ratings known as the “comfort rating” and the “lower-limit rating”.

 Sleeping Bag Shape